NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

             $ sudo reboot
             ```

-    2. Observe firmware update
+    2. Observe the firmware update

-        You should see the following during the boot up process.
+        You should see the following during the boot-up process.

         === ":material-monitor: With monitor"